 What we give our attention to, exerts a hold over us.
 A wise person monitors their activities, words and thoughts, as not everything is beneficial to our spiritual walk.
-A wise motto to live by is, “I will not be brought under the power of anything” except what is of God (Josh 1:8; 1 Cor 6:12, 10:23).
+A wise motto to live by is, “I will not be brought under the power of anything” except what is of God (1 Cor 6:12, 10:23).
 Use self-control (self-discipline) to prevent being enticed away and taken captive by the pull of the old nature (Gal 5:1; Jas 1:14,15).
 “A person is a slave to what has mastered them” (Rom 6:16; 2 Pet 2:19).
 Do not give glory or credit to Satan by continually rehearsing your problems or aches and pains to everyone, instead tell people the good things God has blessed you with.
 Focus on what and especially who is for you, not what is against you (Rom 8:31-39; 1 Jn 4:4).
 The principle of sowing and reaping is we are highly likely to reap an increased harvest of what we have sown (Gal 6:7-10).
-Empower the new nature within, not giving allegiance to the old carnal lifestyle.
+Empower the new nature within, not giving allegiance to the old carnal lifestyle, "We died to sin; how can we live in it any longer?"
+(Rom 6:2)..
 We are a new creation in Christ, the old is to be considered dead and unresponsive but the new life energised by the Spirit (Act 1:8; Rom 8:11, 15:13; 2 Cor 5:17; Eph 3:16).

 Satan has no right or power unless we let him influence or control us.
 By giving in to temptation, his destructive work is reinforced as we empower or authorize him to be our master.
 Know what the Word of God says about various issues and do not be pressured to compromise.
 One safeguard to prevent this is ‘don’t even play near the devils camp!’
 Lot did not keep a healthy distance from the corruption of Sodom and Gomorrah, instead he moved into town (Gen 13:12,13, 14:12).
 Ultimately he lost all his possessions including his wife because of his decision to get acquainted with this evil city (Gen 19:14-29).

 Christ.
 Rather than looking at what you are not, look at what Christ is in you.
 “The Spirit of the Lord is on Me” (Isa 61:1,2; Lk 4:18,19).
 Instead of focusing on the Lord, as David did, the physical Goliath became a huge menacing obstacle empowered in the minds of the Israelites and this paralyzed them with inactive fear (1 Sam 17:11,24,32,45-47).
 We must be actively pursuing Him; it is not a passive hope that He will turn up.
 Declare into the spirit realm and over your life His blessing, health and help, ‘I claim my spiritual inheritance…I accept what is from you Lord, but reject what is not’.
-Build yourself up in your faith (Jud 1:20).
+The message is, "Build yourself up in your faith" (Jud 1:20).

 As the Holy Spirit empowers us, Christians should seek to empower others.
-Our Community Aid programmes, rather than being long-term handouts should be hand-ups, to empower the local community to take group ownership and responsibility to govern their own affairs and help themselves.
+Our Community Aid programmes, rather than being long-term handouts should be short-term enabling hand-ups, to empower the local citizens to take group ownership and responsibility to govern their own affairs and help themselves.
 Through this method, motivation and skill level will increase as they take the initiative, make decisions and solve problems being held accountable for the outcome of their actions resulting in satisfaction and competence.